The Key to Leadership Success, “Mirror, mirror on the wall…”

-How does an executive or leader get honest feedback from those around them?
+How do you as an school administrator, executive or leader get honest feedback?

 The solution can be as simple as a polite, “please tell me what I don’t want to hear.”

-Getting accurate information can mean the life or death of your company or project.
-A leader who does not have accurate information is like the pilot of a 747 flying with their eyes closed.
+Honest feedback can mean the life or death of your company or project.
+A leader who does not have accurate information is like the pilot of an airliner flying with their eyes wide closed.

-Here are four things that executives and leaders can start doing today — I used these when I was a CEO.
+Here are 3 things that executives and leaders can start doing today.
+I used these when I was a CEO.

-- If you get bad news, thank the person for the information and acknowledge how much you appreciate that they took the effort to tell you.
+1. If you get bad news, immediately smile and thank the person, and acknowledge how much you appreciate that they took the effort to tell you.
 As a CEO, you don’t want to become known as a Chief “Execution” Officer who shoots messengers.

-- At the end of a meeting (with an individual or a team) ask the question, “Is there anything else that we need to hear or talk about.”
-This is where you can “open the spigot” of what may be on their minds and smoldering under the surface.
+2. At the end of every meeting ask the question, “Is there anything else that we need to hear or talk about.”
+This is where you can open the “spigot” of what may be on their minds, and smoldering under the surface.

-- Finally, you can simply ask people and your team, “please tell me what I don’t want to hear.”
+3. Every day, ask your employees and your team, “please tell me what I don’t want to hear.”
 Then, receive that information in a friendly manner (again, smile), and realize that a friend is a person who stabs you in the front.

 For example, if the King of England was plotting to invade France, the Jester might joke, “Sire, why bother, you have plenty of fine wine in your cellar, and if you invade, the blood of the sons of England will flow like red wine.”